ashleyvargas/open_nsfw/README.md

 NSFW score:   0.14057905972
 ```
 #### Running the model
-To run this model, please install [Caffe](https://github.com/BVLC/caffe) and its python extension and make sure pycaffe is available in your PYTHONPATH.
+To run this model, please install [Caffe](https://github.com/BVLC/caffe) and its python extension.
+Make sure pycaffe is available in your PYTHONPATH.

 We can use the [classify.py](https://github.com/BVLC/caffe/blob/master/python/classify.py) script to run the NSFW model.
 For convenience, we have provided the script in this repo as well, and it prints the NSFW score.